carbon-language/carbon-lang/llvm/docs/TableGen/ProgRef.rst

     def NAME#Foo ...

-The records defined in a multiclass are instantiated when the multiclass is "invoked" by a ``defm`` statement outside the multiclass definition.
+The records defined in a multiclass are instantiated when the multiclass is "instantiated" or "invoked" by a ``defm`` statement outside the multiclass definition.
 Each ``def`` statement produces a record.
 As with top-level ``def`` statements, these definitions can inherit from multiple superclasses.

 See `Examples: multiclasses and defms`_ for examples.